gbif/hp-north-america/gallery.md

 # Image Gallery

 ## Instructions
-This page provides a visual reference to the photos contained in the `images.yml` file.
-These images can be used for pages and posts on this site by making note of the "code name" shown below each image.
-In your page or post, format the `background` and `imageLicense` in the front matter like this:
+This page provides a visual reference to the photos contained in the [`images.yml`](https://github.com/gbif/hp-north-america/blob/master/_data/images.yml) file.
+These images can be used for pages and posts on this site by making note of the **CodeName** shown in the image captions.
+In your page or post, format the `background` and `imageLicense` in the front matter using the **CodeName** like this:

 ```
 {% raw %}